ora0600/confluent-on-raspberrypi/cp-ansible-installation/Readme.md

 * [cpcluster4 Node deployment](ReadmeCPCLUSTER4.md)

 ## do cp-ansible setup
 My first thinking was to use [Confluent Ansible installer](https://www.confluent.io/installer) but the outcome would be too generic for us.
-We need a more special setup, because we are doing location, so having up to 3 components on one node.
+We need a more special setup, because we are doing co-location.
+In our case we are running up to 3 Confluent Platform components on one node.
+If you wan't have co-location, of course the cluster would be faster and it is fit more into Confluent best practice for production deployments.
 That's why I developed my own investory file.
 Please see [host.yml](host.yml) here in our repo.
-You need to add your own credentials for AWS and Healt+.
+You need to add your own credentials for AWS and Health+.
+And if you have a license key, add this key as well.

-If you need more input reagrding cp-ansible and configuration start here
+If you need more input regarding cp-ansible and configuration start here
 * [sample host.yml](https://github.com/confluentinc/cp-ansible/blob/7.1.1-post/docs/hosts_example.yml)
 * [Variables description](https://github.com/confluentinc/cp-ansible/blob/7.1.1-post/docs/VARIABLES.md)
 * [dcoumentation](https://docs.confluent.io/ansible/current/overview.html)

-### Steps to run cp-ansile
+### Steps to run cp-ansible
 Please follow the pre-reqs of Confluent Ansible Installer for your Desktop.
 We do need some tools on our Desktop: ssh, ansible, git, python (v3.x) should be installed on your desktop (I use MacOS). cp-ansible will be executed via ansible from our Desktop.
-Ansible is Python program and will do the complete installation and setup.
+Ansible is a Python program and will do the complete installation and setup.
-THIS IS REALLY PRETTY COOL (-:)
+THIS IS REALLY PRETTY COOL (-:).
+Configure you setup in hosts.yml and then cp-ansible do the rest for you.
-Install cp-ansible packages
+First, install cp-ansible packages
 ```bash
 ansible-galaxy collection install git+https://github.com/confluentinc/cp-ansible.git
 ```
-Run cp-ansible installation for our RPI cluster
+Second, Run cp-ansible installation for our RPI cluster based on our configuration in `hosts.yml`.
+Please do not forget the adapt it to your environment.
 ```bash
 ansible-playbook -i hosts.yml confluent.platform.all
 # with Debug information run the next command, if you need this for error tracking